-For each of the five workspace modules, quickly examine what panels are available in each of the side groups, what controls can be found in the Toolbar, and what viewing modes are offered.
+For each of the seven workspace modules, quickly examine what panels are available in each of the side groups, what controls can be found in the Toolbar, and what viewing modes are offered.
 Highlight the interface similarities across modules-the Slideshow Print and Web modules, for example, share a left panel group with a preview panel, a template browser and the Collections panel, while panels with controls for customizing the layout or presentation are found on the right.

-Point out the differences in panels and controls available for different template and layout types in the Print and Web modules.
+The Book module follows a slightly different model: although layout is template-based, the presets are applied to individual pages, rather than to the project as a whole, so there is no template browser in the left panel group.
+Point out the various panels and controls that become available for different template and layout types in the Print and Web modules.